 How do I get started?

 You can do anything you want, however here is a plan that can get you started.
 Buy a wholesale run of comic books ( more info and prices below) .
-If you choose the highly popular X-Men, for example, you would then list this on your web site and advertise that you have X-Men comics for sale.
+If you choose the highly popular X-Men, for example, you would then list this on your web site and advertise that you have X-Men comics for sale. eBay will place you into an international marketplace and you should do well selling there.
 Collectors who are looking for X-Men will contact you and buy the comics.
 You'll soon discover that your customers collect other titles, and soon you'll be adding other runs to your inventory.
 You don't need to stock dozens of titles on your first day of business.
 However if you stocked three or more titles, you will be rewarded with more sales from day one.
 Buying two or three identical sets, makes it easier for you to run the site as you will not need to delete the sold items every time you make a sale.

 I don't have a lot of money.